Japan Health Care and Vaccinations

-Tap water in Tokyo was declared not safe for consumption after the accident, although the government has since stated otherwise.
-Nevertheless, if travelling with children it is advisable to take precautions.
-The Ministry of Health, Labour and Welfare website (www.mhlw.go.jp) has updates on contamination levels in tested food.
+The possible contamination of food and water from the Fukushima area is being monitored, and strict controls are imposed by the Japanese authorities where necessary.
+Tap water in Tokyo was declared not safe for consumption after the Fukushima accident, although the government has since stated otherwise.
+Nevertheless, if travelling with children, it is advisable to take precautions.
+The Ministry of Health, Labour and Welfare website (www.mhlw.go.jp/english) has updates on contamination levels in tested food.
 In other parts of Japan, food and drink are generally considered safe.

 You should make sure you are up to date with routine vaccinations.
-Influenza and measles epidemics have occurred in recent years and precautions should be taken.
-Tuberculosis and hepatitis B occur and vaccination is sometimes advised.
+Influenza and measles epidemics have occurred in recent years, and precautions should be taken.
+Tuberculosis and hepatitis B can be contracted; therefore, in some cases, vaccination is advised.
 Typhus occurs in some river valleys.
 Japanese encephalitis may occur.
-Vaccination is recommended for long-term travel (greater than one month) in rural areas.
+Vaccination is recommended for long-term travel (longer than one month) in rural areas.
 All normal precautions should also be exercised to avoid exposure to sexually-transmitted diseases such as HIV/AIDS.

 If spending prolonged periods outdoors during the summer months when heat and humidity can be extreme, make sure to have plenty of fluids on hand to avoid dehydration and wear hats and other protective clothing to avoid heatstroke.